 Priority Species are those identified as the most threatened or declining species in the UK.
 They were identified to support UK conservation planning and are published and maintained by the Joint Nature Conservation Committee.
 Priority species are used as the reference source to produce statutory species lists of principal conservation importance.
 Such lists are published by the Secretary of State under Section 41 of the Natural Environment and Rural Communities Act 2006.
 There are 940 priority species recognised in England.

-This indicator has 2 components: (a) changes in the relative abundance of those priority species for which suitable abundance data are available; and (b) changes in the distribution of those priority species for which suitable distribution data are available.
+This indicator has two components: (a) changes in the relative abundance of those priority species for which suitable abundance data are available; and (b) changes in the distribution of those priority species for which suitable distribution data are available.
 The relative abundance of a species will increase when the population of the species grows, and it will decrease when the population of the species declines.
 The distribution index, also referred to as the occupancy index, measures the number of 1 kilometre grid squares across the country in which species are recorded each year.
 It will increase when a species becomes more widespread and decrease when a species becomes less widespread.

 Readiness and links to data